Image captures moment lightning strikes during firework display at Whitby Regatta

-A photographer captured the "spectacular" moment lightning struck over Whitby during a fireworks display marking the end of the town's regatta.
+A photographers has captured the "spectacular" moment lightning struck over Whitby during a fireworks display marking the end of the town's regatta.

 David Kirtlan's picture shows a bolt of lightning above the North Yorkshire seaside town, as man-made pyrotechnics simultaneously illuminate the sky on Monday night, 15 August.